-Federal Direct Plus Loan: Direct PLUS Loans are available to creditworthy parents of dependent students as well as graduate students.
+Federal Direct PLUS Loan: Direct PLUS Loans are available to creditworthy parents of dependent students as well as graduate students.
 Borrowers cannot receive more than the total Cost of Attendance minus any other financial aid received.
-Interest on the loan is a fixed rate and there is an origination fee which is deducted from the proceeds of the loan prior to disbursement.
+Interest on the loan is a fixed rate and there is an origination fee which is deducted from the amount of the loan prior to disbursement.
 Repayment of the Direct PLUS Loan generally begins 60 days after disbursement, although payments may be deferred as long as the student is enrolled at least half-time.
 Several repayment plan options are available.
-To apply for a Direct PLUS Loan, go to studentaid.gov.

-First-time Direct PLUS Loan borrowers must also complete a Direct PLUS Master Promissory Note.

-If a dependent student's parent is denied for a PLUS Loan based on adverse credits the student can be considered for the Additional Unsubsidized Direct Loan listed above.
+To apply for a Direct PLUS Loan, go to StudentAid.gov.
+First-time Direct PLUS Loan borrowers must also complete a Direct PLUS Master Promissory Note at StudentAid.gov.
+If a dependent student's parent is denied for a PLUS Loan based on adverse credit, the student can be considered for the Additional Unsubsidized Direct Loan listed above.

 Alternative Loan Programs: In addition to the federal aid programs listed above, there are several alternative loan programs available for students, parents and/or other individuals to borrow.
 The eligibility criteria, loan limits, interest rates, and repayment terms will vary from one program to the next.
-Additional information is available on the NSU Web site
+Additional information is available at Northern.edu/Financial-Aid.

 Monthly Payment Plan: Nelnet Campus Commerce offers a low-cost means of paying for college expenses in monthly installments called Nelnet Business Solutions.
-There are no interest or finance charges with this plan, but there is a nominal service fee.
+There are no interest or finance charges with this plan, but there is a nominal cost to participate.
 Call the NSU Finance Office at 605-626-2566, or email nsustudentaccounts@northern.edu for further information.